sepandhaghighi/qpage/README.md

 5- Put your resume file (pdf format) in doc folder

+6- Put your font file in font folder (*Optional)

-6- Run setup.py
+7- Run setup.py

+8- Choose your profile image size

+9- Choose your text and background color

-7- Finished!!!
+10- Finished!!!
 Now you can go and upload output folder contains directly in your host

-Last Version : 1.1.0
+Last Version : 1.3.0

 Homepage : [Link](http://sepandhaghighi.github.io/qpage/page.html)